justineenyan/alx-system_engineering-devops/0x00-shell_basics/README.md

 Write a script that lists all files in multiple directories script that prints the type of the file
 Create a symbolic link
+Copy only certain messages that are hidden in the current directory